ubeydeozdmr/pokedex-bot-telegram/README.md

 Note: The old version of the project has been migrated to the legacy branch.
 [Click here](https://github.com/ubeydeozdmr/pokedex-bot-telegram/tree/legacy) to view.

-## What's new in version 1.0.1
+## What's new in version 1.1

+- Some folder & file names changed.
+- Inline buttons has been added.
-- Telegraf.js has been upgraded from version 3.39.0 to version 4.7.0.
+- Types callback has been added.
+- New folder location is specified.

 [See full changelog](https://github.com/ubeydeozdmr/pokedex-bot-telegram/blob/main/changelog.md)